Concealed Carry/Pistol Permit

 - Effective August 2016; Retired Military Veterans may receive a one year pistol permit at no cost upon completion of application and criminal history and presentation of the U.S. Government issued Veteran Identification Card or DD-214 Proof of Military Service Form and sufficient proof that the person is a military retiree.
 The retired military veteran must still meet the conditions for issuance of a pistol permit.

-- Permit Renewals can be mailed; Attn: Pistol Permits, along with the renewal postcard or email and payment for your renewed permit to be mailed back to you.
+- Permit Renewals for one year can be mailed; Attn: Pistol Permits, along with the renewal postcard or email, completed application and payment for your renewed permit to be mailed back to you.

 If you need more information please calls the Autauga County Sheriff’s Office at (334) 361-2500 and ask for the Pistol Permit office.